Coronium: Solar spectroscopy

-In 1902, in an attempt at a chemical conception of the aether, the Russian chemist and chemical educator Dmitri Mendeleev hypothesized that there existed two inert chemical elements of lesser atomic weight than hydrogen.
-Of these two, he thought the lighter to be an all-penetrating, all-pervasive gas, and the slightly heavier one to be coronium.
-Later he renamed coronium as newtonium.
+In 1902, over thirty years after his famous predictions of new elements based on his periodic table, and shortly after the discovery of various noble gases, the Russian chemist Dmitri Mendeleev hypothesized that there existed two noble gases of atomic weight less than hydrogen.
+The first, which he called "element x" or "newtonium", was his attempt at a chemical explanation of the luminiferous aether.
+He argued that it had an atomic weight of 0.14.
+The second, which he called "element y" or coronium, was his attempt to explain the green emission lines from the Sun.
+He argued that it had an atomic weight of 0.4.

 It was not until the 1930s that Walter Grotrian and Bengt Edlén discovered that the spectral line at 530.3 nm was due to highly ionized iron (Fe13+); other unusual lines in the coronal spectrum were also caused by highly charged ions, such as nickel, the high ionization being due to the extreme temperature of the solar corona.
 The line at 530.3 nm had previously been misclassified as iron line number 1474.